 an added low-e coating that reflects heat and UV rays.

 - Argon or krypton filling: These windows are

 filled with inert gas, which improves thermal performance.

 Heating and Cooling Systems

-Of course, in extreme weather, insulation only goes so far.
-That's why it is so important to have a good heating and/or air conditioning system in your four-season room.
+Of course, in extreme weather, insulation goes only so far.
+That's why it is so important to have a good heating and/or air conditioning system serving your four-season room.
 While many people want their new home addition to be connected to the existing HVAC system, that's not always practical or affordable, so sometimes, it's best to add an independent system.

 A few other options you can incorporate to improve the comfort of your room include: